Teams called to serve

 If you have a particular skill or gift that you’d like to contribute to the Parish please feel free to come forward, via our contact page.

-Here are some of our great teams and activities:
+Here are some of our great teams and activities we hope you would like to support:

 Welcoming & hospitality